 The document Forest Entrances - Requirements for Mandatory Consultation (PDF) sets out the application process and required documents for an application for forest road works that involves an entrance from a public road.
 Particular attention must be paid to the mandatory requirements, consultation process and deadlines.
 The document also details the application assessment process.

-The licensing process for such works will carry the standard public consultation and appeal processes (see below).
+The licensing process for such works involves appropriate assessment and public consultation procedures (see below).

-All forest road works licence applications submitted for approval, must have a Site Notice appropriately positioned on the site.
+All applications submitted for approval, must have a Site Notice appropriately positioned on the site.

 - Site Notice Roads (word doc)

-The Site Notice must be maintained in position for a period of not less than five weeks from date of receipt of a completed licence application by the Department of Agriculture, Food and the Marine and must be renewed or replaced if it is removed or becomes defaced or illegible within that period.
+The Site Notice must be maintained in position for at least five weeks from date of receipt of a completed licence application and must be renewed or replaced if it is removed or becomes defaced or illegible within that period.